 Where can I get an Alberta child and family benefit calculator?

 To calculate exactly how much you can receive from ACFB, you can use the CRA Child and family benefits calculator.
-You’ll need to provide some information about your residency status, family status,
+You’ll need to provide some information about your residency status, family status and so on.

 For those that qualify, the ACFB provides some income support to cover some of the cost of raising children.